Activist Oluwatoyin Salau Death Investigation: Man Allegedly Confesses to Rape, Killing - E! Online

 "Glee indicated that he was aware that the pressure exerted by the binding around [redacted] neck would cause her to die of asphyxia," the affidavit continues.
 "Glee explained how over the course of several hours he would re-enter the bedroom multiple times to see if [redacted] was still alive.
 Ultimately, he entered into the bedroom and determined that [redacted] was deceased."

-According to the affidavit, Salau's body remained inside the residence for "as many as two days" before Glee ultimately moved it to the wooded area, where it was found by authorities on June 13.
+According to the affidavit, Salau's body "remained inside of the residence for as many as two days" before Glee moved it to the wooded area, where it was found by authorities on June 13.

 Glee has been charged with homicide-first-degree murder, kidnap with intent to terrorize and sex battery in Salau's case.
 He was charged with kidnap with attempt to terrorize and homicide-felony murder in Sims' case.